 Steps in a Workers’ Compensation Settlement

-Before your settlement can become final, it must be sent to and approved by the State Board of Workers Compensation (SBWC).
-The settlement will be reviewed during a workers’ compensation hearing where a hearing officer or judge will look over the settlement, make sure you understand it and ask if you agree with the amount.
-A settlement may be rejected if the officer or judge believes you aren’t being awarded a large enough settlement.
-You will need to make sure you are absolutely sure of the settlement amount, as you normally can’t make changes once the SBWC has approved it.
-This is why it’s so crucial that you work with an experienced workers compensation lawyer.
+Before receiving your settlement, it must be sent to and approved by the State Board of Workers Compensation (SBWC).
+The settlement will be reviewed during a workers’ compensation hearing, where a hearing officer or judge will review the settlement, make sure you understand it, and ask if you agree with the amount.

+Your settlement may be rejected if the officer or judge believes you aren’t being awarded a large enough settlement.
+You will need to make sure you approve of the settlement amount, as you normally can’t make changes once the SBWC has signed off on it.
+This is why it’s so crucial that you work with an experienced workers’ compensation lawyer.

-What Factors Affect How Long it Takes to Negotiate and Settle a Workers’ Comp Claim?
+What Factors Affect How Long It Takes to Negotiate and Settle a Workers’ Comp Claim?